The Academic Year

 Involuntary Temporary Withdrawal

-A student may be placed on involuntary withdrawal when she or he demonstrates developing and/or continuing behavior that threatens the life or health of themselves or another member of the Macalester community or if there are clear indicators a student will be unable to make academic progress.
+A student may be placed on involuntary withdrawal when they demonstrate developing and/or continuing behavior that threatens the life or health of themselves or another member of the Macalester community or if there are clear indicators a student will be unable to make academic progress.
 The Vice President for Student Affairs is responsible for placing a student on involuntary withdrawal.

 A student placed on involuntary withdrawal must request readmission to the College.
 The complete involuntary withdrawal policy may be found in the Student Handbook.
 Questions should be addressed to the Office of Student Affairs.